digital-business-lab/blueprint-regression/config/README.md

 **dropout_rate** : Number of Neurons that will randomly be deactivated on the hidden layers.
 Is usefull against overfitting.
 (0.3 -> 30% of Neurons in a hidden layer)

+### Visualization
+---
+**visBool** : If True the prediction and ground truth of your dataset will be plotted to see differences **visFormat** : Format in which you want to save your plot.
+Can be png, svg, pdf, ...
+**visMaxSteps** : If your dataset is very large and you plot both prediction and ground truth you just get a big block because there are to many datapoints.
+With this Parameter you can reduce the points you want to plot.
+If the parameter is set to **null** all the datapoints will be plotted.